gromnitsky/gerald-of-wales__the-conquest-of-ireland/web/main.md

 Raymond was very stout,[^97]
 and a little above the middle height; his hair was yellow and curly, and he had large, grey round eyes.
-His nose was rather prominent, his countenance high-coloured, cheerful, and pleasant; and, although he was somewhat corpulent, e was so lively and active, that the incumbrance was not a blemish or inconvenience.
+His nose was rather prominent, his countenance high-coloured, cheerful, and pleasant; and, although he was somewhat corpulent, he was so lively and active, that the incumbrance was not a blemish or inconvenience.
 Such was his care of his troops that he passed whole nights without sleep, going the rounds of the guards himself, and challenging the sentinels to keep them on the alert.
 Through
 <!-- 53 --> this constant watchfulness he had the good fortune of never, or very seldom, having the troops he